-One of the most fiercely contested market segments is the ‘premium-low-end’ one, of budget phones with competitive specs that are priced on the border of the low-end and mid-range tiers.
+The Nokia X20 belongs to one of the most fiercely contested market segments - that of the ‘premium-low-end’, comprising budget phones with competitive specs that are priced on the border of the low-end and mid-range tiers.
 Recent entries include the Moto G9 Plus, Xiaomi Redmi Note 10 Pro and Realme 8 Pro, all with impressive specs and features.

-The Nokia X20 is a new phone which fits right into this segment, as the top-end model of the six new handsets Nokia owners HMD Global unveiled in April 2021.
+The Nokia X20 fits right into this segment, as the top-end model of the six new handsets Nokia owners HMD Global unveiled in April 2021.
 The X line is to be Nokia’s new top-end one, sitting above its C- and G- ranges, and the X20 is, at the time of writing, the top model.
 It’s not clear what’s happening with the Nokia 8.3 5G in this new system, though.

-It doesn’t look like HMD Global was aware of how competitive this market segment was though, and the Nokia X20 flags in a few key areas compared to those aforementioned devices - its chipset is quite a bit weaker, its charging is slower, and the design feels a little more ‘budget’, compared to the aforementioned rivals.
+It doesn’t look like HMD Global was aware of how competitive this market segment was though, and as our hands-on Nokia X20 review will explain, this phone flags in a few key areas compared to those aforementioned devices - its chipset is quite a bit weaker, its charging is slower, and the design feels a little more ‘budget’, compared to the aforementioned rivals.

 Still, there are some things going for the phone - HMD Global promises the Nokia X20 will get three years of Android updates, which is much more than we can say for many other Android phones, and its screen is nice and big too.

 We’ve briefly tested the Nokia X20, in time for its launch - we should point out we were provided an early unit with non-final software, so we’ll avoid touching on that subject as much as possible, and you should take this early review with a pinch of salt.

 For now, we can't say whether this is one of the best Nokia phones or not, but read on for our first impressions.

 - Starts at £300 (around $410 / AU$540)